Updated for 2021

 Of course, this method of misrepresenting posts is not unique to just family law, as it can be done in criminal and personal injury cases, too.
 It isn’t even unique to Facebook.
 Attorneys can dig up real “dirt” from Instagram, Twitter, Snapchat, and pretty much any other social media app out there.
 Users need to pay attention to what they’re doing on every app.

 You Lost Your Job Because of a Facebook Post?

 In recent years, the sociopolitical climate has become heated and divisive.
 Many people head to their Facebook walls to voice their complaints, rants, and conspiracy theories.
 While this is certainly within their legal permissions, it might not be the right move for someone who is looking for a job or has one they really like.

 Employers have the right to disallow people to represent them and their business if they don’t agree with how they conduct themselves in the public eye.
 If you’re at-will employed, which most people are, then you can be let go if your boss doesn’t like what you’ve been posting on Facebook unless it is specifically discriminating against a protected class to which you belong.
 Depending on where you live, your political affiliation may or may not be a protected class.

 Facebook: For Friends & Litigants

 It seems as though the trend in Pennsylvania is to allow a party access to the opposing party’s Facebook page as long as something in the public profile suggests that relevant information may be contained in the private profile.
-Facebook postings may not only affect your relationship with your friends and family, but it may also affect the outcome of your case.
-The world as a whole is still trying to sort out the role social media plays in professional settings – classes are even beginning to be taught on the topic.
+Facebook postings may not only affect your relationship with your friends, family, and coworkers, but they may also affect the outcome of your case.
 Although the rules on Facebook discovery are not set in stone, what parents, teachers, and employers often advise still remains true: Be careful what you post on Facebook!